sygogo/AKG-DualCopyNet/README.md

 ## Train Model

-Only support single GPU for training model
+This version is only support single GPU for training model.
+You can implement multiple GPus version with a few code changes.

 ```shell
 python train.py